nich2408/BlazorWebViewSamples/README.md

 ## 🌐 Blazor WebView samples
-In this repository you can find samples on how to use host Blazor with a webiew.
+In this repository you can find samples on how to use Blazor within a webiew.

 ### 📁 Included samples
 #### ✉ Messages sample